Three-generation solutions of equations of motion in heterotic supergravity

 \section{Acknowledgments}

-The authors thank the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the YITP-W-22-09 on "Strings and Fields 2022".
+T. T. thanks Kensaku Kinjo and Takayuki Okuda for useful discussions.
+The authors thank the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the YITP-W-22-09 on ``Strings and Fields 2022.''
 This work was supported by JSPS KAKENHI Grants No.JP 21J20739 (M. T.) and JP 20J20388 (H. U.).